andrewcooke/bnum/README.md

 Not in this case ("a foolish consistency is the hobgoblin of little minds").

-But if you disagree, you're welcome to write:
+But if you disagree, you're free to write:

 ```python
 >>> class Colour(ExplicitBnum):